-Can the score of a country in the 2013 Corruption Perceptions Index be compared with the previous year?
+7. Can the score of a country in the 2014 Corruption Perceptions Index be compared with the previous year?

 Yes.
 As part of the update to the methodology used to calculate the CPI in 2012 we established the new scale of 0-100.
 Using this scale we can compare CPI scores from one year to the next.
-Because of the update in the methodology last year, however, CPI scores before 2012 are not comparable over time.
+Because of the update in the methodology, however, CPI scores before 2012 are not comparable over time.

-For a more detailed description of last year's change in methodology, please see Corruption Perceptions Index - An updated Methodology for 2012.
+For a more detailed description of the 2012 change in methodology, please see Corruption Perceptions Index - An updated Methodology for 2012.

-Which countries have improved/declined on the Corruption Perceptions Index this year?
+8. Which countries have improved/declined on the Corruption Perceptions Index this year?